QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/simulation.rst

 	Windfield.bts                            WNDNAME            - filename of the turbsim input file or hubheight file (with extension), leave blank if unused
 	1                                        STITCHINGTYPE      - the windfield stitching type; 0 = periodic; 1 = mirror
 	0                                        WINDAUTOSHIFT      - the windfield shifting automatically based on rotor diameter; 0 = false; 1 = true
-	11.00                                    SHIFTTIME          - the windfield is shifted by this time if shift type = 1 10.00                                    MEANINF            - the mean inflow velocity, overridden if a windfield or hubheight file is use
+	11.00                                    SHIFTTIME          - the windfield is shifted by this time if WINDAUTOSHIFT = 0 10.00                                    MEANINF            - the mean inflow velocity, overridden if a windfield or hubheight file is use
 	0.00                                     HORANGLE           - the horizontal inflow angle 0.00                                     VERTANGLE          - the vertical inflow angle